Bombay Mail (1934 film)

 Bombay Mail is a 1934 American pre-Code drama film directed by Edwin L. Marin and written by Tom Reed.
 The film stars Edmund Lowe, Ralph Forbes, Shirley Grey, Hedda Hopper, Onslow Stevens, and Jameson Thomas.
 The film was released on January 6, 1934, by Universal Pictures.
 The film is based on the Lawrence Blochman novel of the same name which was originally published in 1933 in the pulp magazine Complete Stories.

 According to Lal Chand Mehra, an Indian who acted in and advised numerous Hollywood films in the first half of the 20th century, the entire movie was filmed in elaborate sets. "it was necessary to build an entire Indian train —the ‘Imperial Indian Mail'—to construct several stations and to see that each and every character, from brahmins to untouchables, were correctly costumed and correctly dressed", he said in an interview in the Madera Tribune.

 Plot

-The governor of Bengal is assassinated on the Bombay Mail somewhere between Calcutta and Bombay and it is up to Inspector Dyke (Edmund Lowe) to solve that murder as well as a couple of later murders.
-The cast of characters include the governor's wife (Hedda Hopper), his two secretaries, a gambler, an entertainer who is not quite what she seems (Shirley Grey), a mineralogist on his way to claim a ruby field, a pickpocket, an anti-British agitator, and a cobra.
+The governor of Bengal is assassinated on the Bombay Mail somewhere between Calcutta and Bombay and it is up to Inspector Dyke to solve that murder as well as a couple of later murders.
+The cast of characters include the governor's wife, his two secretaries, a gambler, an entertainer who is not quite what she seems, a mineralogist on his way to claim a ruby field, a pickpocket, an anti-British agitator, and a cobra.